 Sampling of eggs, larvae, and spawning blue mackerel indicate at least three spawning centres for this species: Northland-Hauraki Gulf; Western BoP; and South Taranaki Bight.
 Nothing is known of migratory patterns or the fidelity of fish to a particular spawning area.
 Examination of mitochondrial DNA shows no geographical structuring between New Zealand and Australian fish.
-Meristic characters show significant regional differentiation within New Zealand fisheries waters and, combined with parasite marker information, blue mackerel are sub divided into at least three stocks in New Zealand fisheries waters: EMA 1, EMA 2, and EMA 7.
+Meristic characters show significant regional differentiation within New Zealand fisheries waters and, combined with parasite marker information, Smith et al. (2005) sub-divided blue mackerel into at least three stocks in New Zealand fisheries waters: EMA 1, EMA 2, and EMA 7.
+No information is currently available on the stock affinity of fish in EMA 3.